acratophorux/ideal-enigma/README.md

    - Slightly right-skewed distribution.
    - Majority of demand values fall between 750 and 1500 units.
-   - Presence of outliers on the lower end, potentially corresponding to anomalies or special events.
+   - Presence of outliers on the lower end, potentially corresponding to anomalies.

 3. National Electricity Demand Over Time:

-   - Clear cyclical patterns in demand, likely corresponding to daily and weekly cycles.
    - Relatively stable overall trend over the years.
-   - Regular drops in demand, possibly corresponding to holidays or weekends.
    - Few significant anomalies, including a notable drop in early 2019.

 4. Average Demand by Hour:
    - Lowest demand during early morning hours (2-5 AM).
-   - Two peak periods: around noon and in the evening (6-8 PM).
+   - Two peak periods: around noon and in the evening.
-   - Evening peak slightly higher than the midday peak.
+   - Evening peak slightly lower than the midday peak.
-   - Sharp rise in demand from about 6 AM, corresponding to the start of the typical workday.

 Insights for Modeling: